winitzki/scall/tutorial/programming_dhall.md

 In order to implement node-dependent operations,  one needs to represent a graph more directly, exposing its  node type and the edge-producing "step" function.
 The example shown above (`exampleGraph1`) could be described by specifying the type `Nodes1`  and the record involved in the `merge` expression within the body of `step1`.

-Define a record type encapsulating that information:
+To see how that could work, let us define a record type encapsulating that information:

 ```dhall
 let LabeledGraphNodes1 = λ(Node : Type) → λ(Edge : Type) → {